Photo by Monivette Cordeiro

 declined to administer to Mateen any new psychological evaluation or

 assessment to determine whether he was fit for duty, required behavioral intervention, required additional training, or should simply be dismissed."

 G4S transferred him to a another position in the company but allowed him to keep his weapons license, the lawsuit claims.
 After his transfer, another co-worker said Mateen was "unhinged and unstable," constantly angry and prone to homophobic and racist rants where he talked about killing people.

 The complaint also names Noor Salman, Mateen's widow, as a defendant.
-Salman is currently in jail awaiting trial on federal charges she aiding and abetting her husband and obstructing justice.
-The lawsuit alleges Salman helped Mateen scout out Pulse for an attack and purchase firearms and ammunition.
+Salman is currently in jail awaiting trial on federal charges she aided and abetted her husband and obstructed justice.
+The lawsuit alleges Salman helped Mateen scout out Pulse for an attack and purchased firearms and ammunition.